-6.11 In addition to the International Privacy Team, Verizon has a team of in-country International Regulatory Officers who are responsible for data protection compliance in European countries where Verizon operates and the UK.
+In addition to the International Privacy Team, Verizon has a team of in-country International Regulatory Officers who support data protection compliance in European countries where Verizon operates and the UK.
 Regulatory Officers assist the International Privacy Team and local employees with specific in-country privacy issues and are a conduit for communication between the International Privacy Team and local competent supervisory authorities where required.